 Media relations is building lasting relationships with these media contacts.
 Ideally, you build trust before your media outreach.
 Making friends with these people means they will be more invested in your success later on.

 Do you need help connecting with the best journalists in your niche?
 Reach out today and let us build a personalized media list for your brand.
 By leaving this to us, you can focus on developing your product further or getting ready for your big launch.
-In addition to creating personalized media lists, we also specialize in other PR services.
+In addition to creating personalized media lists, we specialize in other PR services.

 Why do you need a strategy?

 A media outreach strategy helps you plan for the future and control your story.
 Without this planning, you risk losing control of your story.
-If this happens, then media exposure could actually harm your reputation.
+If this happens, then media exposure could harm your reputation.

 So, how do you develop a media outreach strategy from scratch?